-Toys that Encourage Gross Motor Development
+Gross Motor Development Toys for Toddlers

 This slide is currently sitting in the middle of my living room.
 I bought it about a month ago in anticipating of cold temperatures and it is used about a zillion times throughout the day by all three of my children (ages 7, 5, and 21 months)…despite the fact that it was purchased for the youngest.
 My only complaint is that it is advertising as “folding”, but really that just means you have to take it apart.
 It doesn’t actually fold.
 But it is easy enough to move to another room or even outside to slide in the leaves! :)

 This is a great basketball goal for toddlers and perfect for indoor or outdoor use.
 We have had this goal for years.
 It is plastic (and sort of cheaply made), but it can be easily adjusted to six different heights and won’t hurt it is accidentally comes crashing down on someone (which we know from experience).

 We have the cow version of the Wheely Bug and it is a favorite toy of our kids and other kids who come to our house.
 I love that this toy also comes in a variety of other animals (hedgehog, ladybug, pig, mouse, tiger, and bee).